wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-message-boxes/includes/2-message-boxes.md

 ![Screenshot of the input function workspace.](..\media\input-function-workspace.png)

-The following **Display select file dialog** action displays a dialog for the user to select a .text file.
+The following **Display select file dialog** action displays a dialog for the user to select a .txt file.

 ![Screenshot of the Display select file dialog action properties.](..\media\display-select-file-dialog-action-properties.png)